ricardoquesada/esp-idf-arduino-bluepad32-template/README.md

 1. Install [ESP-IDF v4.4][esp-idf-windows-installer].
 For further info, read: [ESP-IDF Getting Started for Windows][esp-idf-windows-setup]

-   * Either the Online or Offline version shoud work
+   * Either the Online or Offline version should work
    * When asked which components to install, don't change anything.
 Default options are Ok.
    * When asked whether ESP can modify the system, answer "Yes"